Insider Guide: Best of Singapore

 One of Singapore's most interesting pieces of architecture, the ArtScience Museum is a lotus-shaped building that’s become a popular backdrop for tourist photos.

 Inside are some of Singapore's top exhibitions, which change regularly.
-Artists that have been featured include Dalí and Van Gogh.
+Artists who have been featured include Dalí and Van Gogh and more contemporary exhibitions by Lego and Chanel.

 The science portion of the museum provides interesting exhibitions for families and interactive games to keep children entertained.